 What is the contribution deadline?

 Individuals must make regular contributions to Traditional and Roth IRAs by the due date of their federal income tax returns (generally April 15th), not including extensions.
 If the deadline for filing an individual’s income tax return falls on a Saturday, Sunday, or legal holiday, he or she will have until the following business day to make his or her contribution.
+For example, you can make your 2022 tax year contribution anytime between January 1, 2022 and April 18, 2023.
+And you can make your 2023 tax year contribution any time between January 1, 2023 and April 15, 2024.

 What is a qualified Roth IRA distribution?